Kuching Caving Day Trip ~ Kuching, Borneo Sarawak

 Essentials to get you through ~ All guests should bring a towel, insect repellant and spare T shirt.
 Bring a water proof bag for cash and any electronic devices you decide to bring.
 Photography is not permitted inside the caves but there are no restrictions outside.
 If you wear glasses secure them around your neck with a cord

-Kuching Caving Trip Rates ~ valid till 31st December 2017 (Rates per person)
+Kuching Caving Trip Rates range as below (Rates per person)

 * transport, water, snacks, boots, trousers, free digital images from our library, pictures of you in the cave and the meal on the way home